kmparxn/kmparxn/README.md

-# Updating a My Portfolio with React JS using Styled-Components and framer-motion for awesome Animations
+# Updating My Portfolio with React JS using Styled-Components and framer-motion for awesome Animations

 This repository contains Final code for The Portfolio Website in ReactJS.